Orlando Consort

-The Orlando Consort is a British vocal consort which is best known for performing Renaissance choral music one voice to a part.
+The Orlando Consort was a British vocal consort which is best known for performing Renaissance choral music one voice to a part.
 The Consort was founded in 1988 as part of the activities of the Early Music Network of Great Britain, a forerunner of the NCEM, York.
+The group disbanded in 2024.

+The last concert was a performance of 'Voices Appeared' for the Boston Early Music Festival on June 7 2024.
+This was a live soundtrack of music composed or performed during the lifetime of Joan of Arc.
+The soundtrack was devised and designed by Donald Greig to accompany screenings of Carl Theodor Dreyer's La Passion de Jeanne d'Arc (1928).